culvertsoft/mgen/index_l_Advanced_use.md

         // Print all the modules and their contents for (Module module : project.modules()) {

-          // First we print the module path sb.append(module.path()).append("\n");
+          // Print the module path
+          sb.append(module.path()).append("\n");

           // Print enums